amberscript/api-docs/source/index.html.md

 </aside>

 ### Uploading Without `callbackUrl`
-1. When you make a request without the `callbackUrl`, store the value of the `jobId` returned upon a successful call.
+1. When you make a request without the `callbackUrl`, store the value of the `jobId` returned upon a successful call (see Example B in right pane).
-2. Use the `jobId` to periodically check the [status]() of the upload request (e.g. every 5 mins).
+2. Use the `jobId` to periodically check the [status](#getting-the-status-of-a-transcription) of the upload request (e.g. every 5 mins).
    - `status` can either be `OPEN`, `DONE` or `ERROR`.

 ### File requirements: